-Abbreviation for central processing unit.
+Central processing unit.
 See also microprocessor.

 cursor

 In character-based MS-DOS programs, the cursor is usually a block or an underscore (possibly blinking) that represents the position at which the next character typed will appear.
 Windows programs can design their own cursors-common cursor symbols include the pointer arrow and the text-insertion I-beam.